Robust Least Squares Problems with Binary Uncertain Data: Introduction

 If (\ref{eq:def_appro_minimax_point}) holds with $\alpha=1$, then $(x^*,y^*)$ is called an $\epsilon$-global minimax point.
 If (\ref{eq:def_appro_minimax_point}) holds with $\alpha=1$ and $\epsilon=0$, then $(x^*,y^*)$ is called a global minimax point \cite{jin2020local}.
 Since \( \mathcal{X} \) is compact and convex, \( \mathcal{Y} \) is finite, and \( F \) is continuous, the existence of a global minimax point for \ref{eq:binary_RLS} is guaranteed.
 As every global minimax point trivially satisfies the definition of an \( (\alpha, \varepsilon) \)-approximate minimax point for any \( \alpha \in (0,1] \) and \( \epsilon \ge 0 \), it follows that such approximate minimax point also exists.

-The main challenge in solving \ref{eq:binary_RLS} arises from its mixed discrete-continuous structure.
-The key insight of this work is that the structural properties of the noise propagation matrix $ C $, particularly whether its columns form acute or obtuse angles, determine the modularity of the inner objective function with respect to $ y $.
-This allows us to apply submodular and supermodular optimization tools to design efficient algorithms with theoretical guarantees.
-When the columns of $ C $ form acute (positive noise correlation), the inner problem becomes supermodular and admits polynomial-time solutions; when the columns of $ C $ form obtuse (negative correlation), it becomes submodular and can be solved greedily with theoretical approximation guarantee.
-This leads to algorithmic frameworks that exploit the discrete structure of the uncertainty set.
-While certain structured settings have been analyzed in prior work such as convex-monotone submodular problems \cite{adibi2022minimax}, our model departs from these assumptions: the objective function is neither monotone for the discrete variable nor necessarily convex for the continuous variable, and may even exhibit supermodularity rather than submodularity.
+The main challenge in solving \ref{eq:binary_RLS} arises from its mixed discrete-continuous structure. {Our key insight is to address this by designing provable subroutines for the inner maximization problem.
+For any fixed outer variable $x \in \mathcal X$, the inner problem is an unconstrained Binary Quadratic Programming (BQP).
+Further, the structural properties of the noise propagation matrix $ C $, specifically whether its columns form acute or obtuse angles, determine the modularity of the objective function with respect to $ y $.
+This connection allows us to leverage powerful tools from BQP, submodular, and supermodular optimization to design algorithms with theoretical guarantees.
+For a general matrix $ C $, we employ a classical SDP relaxation combined with deterministic rounding to construct the subproblem solver.
+When all pairwise inner products of the columns of $C$ are nonnegative, the inner problem becomes supermodular and admits polynomial-time solutions; when all pairwise inner products are nonpositive, it becomes submodular and can be solved greedily with provable approximation guarantees.
+This leads to algorithmic frameworks that exploit the discrete structure of the uncertainty set.}

+{ The focus of this paper is a robust least-squares template whose inner adversarial problem has an explicit binary and combinatorial structure, rather than a task-specific procedure for any single application domain.
+This perspective allows us to connect robust least squares with tools from submodular optimization, supermodular optimization, and semidefinite relaxations, and to obtain provable approximate minimax guarantees for several structured regimes.}